Highlights

 What’s the impact?

-Companies already need to report material nature-related information after their first year of reporting under IFRS S12.
-However, the ISSB’s new proposals aim to provide comprehensive support for them to do so effectively.
+Although companies already need to report material nature-related information under IFRS S1 (after their first year of reporting3), this project aims to help them do so more effectively.

-The ISSB has agreed to build on the work of the TNFD, which is established as a popular framework for nature-related reporting3, and to align with ESRS and GRI.
+The ISSB has agreed to build on the work of the TNFD – established as a popular framework for nature-related reporting – and to align with European Sustainability Reporting Standards (ESRS) and the Global Reporting Initiative4.

 Actions for management